 There will be no article processing charge (APC) for a limited time while the journal is being established.
 SAGE will cover all costs.
 In the future, it is expected that an APC will be charged as part of a plan for ensuring sustainability of the journal.

-An introductory article processing charge (APC) US$1000 of is discounted from the full rate of US$2000 is available for a limited time.
+The article processing charge (APC) for this journal is currently 1500 USD, discounted from the full rate of 2000 USD.

 Original Research Article

 Article that presents original research work, reporting the results of one or more empirical studies or experiments.

 These articles are original communications of 1 to 4 pages in length.
 The scope of these articles is to disseminate authors' perspectives and brief observations that do not fit full length papers, but that represent new achievements in the field to be developed in detail and reported thoroughly elsewhere.